jsthomas/jsthomas.github.io/content/ocaml-shell.md

   Stream.iter process stream
 ```

-I found that this worked well enough for getting started and running
-some simple commands like `/usr/bin/ls -lah`.
+This worked well enough for running simple commands like `/usr/bin/ls

-In order to get output redirection and `&` to work, I realized I would
+-lah`.
+In order to get output redirection and `&` to work, I needed to
-need to upgrade the program's parsing capabilities.
+upgrade the program's parsing capabilities.
 I switched from
 representing user input with a `string list` to a variant type:

 ```ocaml